lukoucky/gomoku/README.md

 It was developed as a training in MVVM patter.
 If you understand MVVM better or just see something you don't like in my code I would be grateful for any comments or criticism.

 ## Preconditions to run the game
-Only thin you should need is to have the Python 3 installed.
-Game does not use any library dependencies, just make sure that your Python 3 distribution have tkinter.
+Only thin you should need is to have the Python version 3.5+ installed.
+Game does not use any library dependencies, just make sure that your Python distribution have tkinter.

 ## Running the game